 Social media KPIs for higher engagement

-You don’t want people to only see your posts, in the ideal scenario they react to your content as well.
+You don’t want people to only see your posts.
+In the ideal scenario they react to your content as well.

-Engagement is all about the “social” side of social media.
 These social media KPIs will tell you how many likes, comments, and shares your social media posts get.

-Social media comments can be a fantastic source of knowledge about your product.
+Comments can be a fantastic source of knowledge about your product.
 Your customers will praise some of the features they find important, but could also leave you hints as what to improve.

 This social media KPI shows how high your brand awareness and popularity is.
 Being able to spark a discussion in places where you are not socially active is an indicator of the popularity of your brand.